vmware-archive/pop/doc/source/topics/story.rst

 I (Thomas Hatch) am the creator of a major systems management platform called Salt and the founder and CTO of SaltStack.
-As I developed Salt I found that a plugin approach suited out needs so well that I became increasingly enamored with plugins.
+As I developed Salt I found that a plugin approach suited our needs so well that I became increasingly enamored with plugins.

 Salt was originally developed with and for plugins, but only in isolated areas.
 But over time I added more and more plugin subsystems.
 As things moved forward I discovered